Wagga Wagga: Flag

-The Wagga Wagga City Flag was designed by Mr H Ellis Tomlinson, MA, FHS and adopted in 1965.
-Currently, Wagga Wagga City Council holds the copyright to Tomlinson's design.
+The Wagga Wagga city flag was designed by H Ellis Tomlinson and adopted in 1965.
+Wagga Wagga City Council holds the copyright to Tomlinson's design.
 The flag is officially square and takes its design from the shield of the city's coat of arms.

 Coat of arms

-The Coat of Arms of Wagga Wagga was designed by Mr H Ellis Tomlinson, MA, FHS and adopted in 1965.

-The upper quarter of the shield contains eight stalks of wheat positioned so as to form two capital letters W on a vert (green) field.
+The upper quarter of the shield contains eight stalks of wheat positioned to form two capital letters W on a vert (green) field.
 The lower quarter of the upper half of the flag contains a wavy blue line on gold (yellow) representing the river winding through the wheat fields.
 The lower half of the flag contains the head of a ram positioned centrally on a vert (green) field.

 The crest has a gold (yellow) mural crown on a knight's helmet.
 Inside the mural crown are a yellow caduceus with black wings, and eight gum leaves arranged as two letters W.

 Both the supporters are crows, each with a gold (yellow) collar in the shape of the letter W.

 The base of the coat of arms is grassy with a river in between, indicating that Wagga Wagga is built on both sides of the river.

 Crows

 Crows are considered a symbol of the city of Wagga Wagga, appearing in the council's logo, coat of arms, and throughout branding of local businesses, as well as in public artwork.
 This is due to the debated interpretation of 'Wagga Wagga' being derived from a Wiradjuri language term meaning 'place of many crows'.

 Since 2019, the Wagga Wagga City Council has recognised this meaning as incorrect, instead adopting "many dances and celebrations", which was supported by Wiradjuri elder Stan Grant.
-Crows remain a ubiquitous civic symbol of Wagga Wagga, but both the council and ABC Riverina have promoted the use of the barking marsh frog as an alternative animal emblem for the city, originally suggested by Canberra resident Dec Browne.
+Crows remain a ubiquitous civic symbol of Wagga Wagga.
+Both the council and ABC Riverina have promoted the use of the barking marsh frog as an alternative animal emblem for the city, originally suggested by Canberra resident Dec Browne.

 Demographics

-Wagga Wagga is the major city of the Riverina and the largest inland city in New South Wales.
-As at June 2018 the urban area of Wagga Wagga was home to an estimated population of 56,442 having grown, on average, 0.65 percent year-on-year during the previous five years.
+Wagga Wagga is the major city of the Riverina and the second largest inland city in New South Wales after Maitland, In 2021 the urban area of Wagga Wagga was home to 57,003 people.
+Wagga had grown, on average, 0.65 percent year-on-year during the previous five years.
 Much of this growth is attributable to the "sponge city" phenomenon as Wagga Wagga attracts residents from smaller towns in the region such as Urana.
 Other factors include Wagga's role as a regional centre and its hosting of major defence establishments and a Charles Sturt University campus.

-According to the 2021 census, there were 57,003 people in the Wagga Wagga Urban Area.
+In the 2021 census, there were 57,003 people in the Wagga Wagga Urban Area.